 To see and explore many of the items above, we recommend a Hurtigruten cruise.
 This is one of the relaxing ways to see the country and its stunning landscape.
 Follow the west coast from the south into the Arctic Circle.

 Sit back and enjoy the view from the ship’s deck.
 Between Bergen and Kirkenes, the classic route has 34 ports of call and sails past more than 100 fjords and various mountain ranges.
 Needless to say, you’ll have a stunning backdrop throughout your journey!

 Enjoy the colourful sunrises or sunsets along the sea.
 In winter, you may catch sight of the northern lights, especially as you’re further away from the city light pollution.

 And you don’t have to stay on the ship during your entire vacation.
 Explore cities like Trondheim and Tromsø, or take day excursions to dive into Norwegian culture.

 The best aspect of the Hurtigruten coastal voyage is that you can decide what you want to see and do.
-Travel along the entire country or only explore one section, like between Bergen and Ålesund.
+Travel along the entire country or explore just one section, like between Bergen and Ålesund.
 Read this article on the top Norway cruise journeys to find out more.

 - Browse these Norway tours with Hurtigruten cruises